Request for Solutions:

 2.4 Applicability of Attached Technical Supplements to this Request

 The characteristics of this prototype system and the Government concept for its development are included in the attached technical supplements.
-The technical supplements are based upon the current training product baselines.
-Vendors are encouraged to tailor the technical supplements in individual solutions and should articulate any suggested additions or major discrepancies between the below technical supplements and their technical solution.
+The technical supplements are based upon the capabilities provided by the current training product baselines.
+Vendors are encouraged to tailor the technical supplements in individual solutions and should articulate any suggested additions or major discrepancies between the technical supplements and the proposed technical solution.
 The technical supplements are:

 • Technical Supplement 1 – Common Core